 She serves on the international advisory board of The Lancet Global Health, and on the editorial boards of ecancer Medical Science and the Journal of Global Oncology of the American Society of Clinical Oncology.
 Dr. Knaul has also written for the Huffington Post, and served as Chief Editor of the Global Health and Cancer section of The Oncologist.

 Dr. Knaul has held senior, federal government positions at the Ministries of Education and Social Development of Mexico, and the Colombian Department of Planning.
 She has also worked as a consultant and advisor for bilateral and multilateral agencies such as the World Health Organization and the World Bank.
-In these roles, she has led or participated in several global policy reports and directed the production of various papers for the government of Mexico on education, health and children´s rights, and is currently tasked with writing Mexico´s National Program on Pain Control and Palliative Care.
+In these roles, she has led or participated in several global policy reports and directed the production of various papers for the government of Mexico on education, health and children´s rights.

 She mentors several young leader groups including the Harvard Cancer Society, the YP-NCD network and NCDFree.
 She also mentors students and supervises undergraduate, graduate and post-doctoral scholars and fellowships for students from around the world.